Utopia (1981 video game): Legacy

 GameSpy included Utopia in its Hall of Fame in 2004, commenting: "Considering the state of home video-game technology in 1981, Utopia is an astonishingly detailed simulation."
 GameSpot featured Utopia in its series Unsung Heroes: Ground Breaking Games, calling it a "surprisingly complex game (often referred to as 'Civilization 0.5') [that] laid the foundation for PC sim classics such as Civilization and SimCity."
 In 2012, Utopia has been included in the Smithsonian Institution's "The Art of Video Games" exhibition.

 Ars Technica cites Utopia as being the "birth of a genre", that "prior to the mid-1990s strategy games were turn based", the "idea of adding a real-time element to force players into instant, impulsive decisions were virtually unheard of."
 Ars Technica states that it is "arguably the earliest ancestor of the real-time strategy genre".
+GameSpy described it as the earliest turn-based strategy game with timed turns.
 Matt Barton and Bill Loguidice say it "helped set the template for the real-time strategy genre", but has "more in common with SimCity than it does with Dune II and later RTS games."
 Brett Weiss argues that "[m]ost experts consider Utopia" to be "the first real-time strategy game."

 In July 2010, the game was re-released on Microsoft's Game Room service for Xbox 360 and Games for Windows Live.
 A remake of the game has been announced exclusively for the Intellivision Amico.